 We could find no listing of this company in any city directory or any advertisement of it in local newspapers or other publications.
 We knew nothing beyond what the bottles we found conveyed to us.
-However, we did speculate that this bottle may have been a "national" bottle since it showed up in a number of South Carolina places without an embossed nothing further about the bottle.
-Paul did turn up a tin advertising sign for A-I-M in Sumter, S.C., but it revealed no insights into this company's origins or history.
+However, we did speculate that this bottle may have been a "national" bottle since it showed up in a number of South Carolina places without an embossed town name.

-In 1976, fellow South Carolina Bottle Club member Paul Jeter and I produced a small publication entitled Columbia's Past in Glass, in which we included the above information about town name.
+In 1976, fellow South Carolina Bottle Club member Paul Jeter and I produced a small publication entitled Columbia's Past in Glass, in which we included the above information about